VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 Both systems must be connected before turning them on.
 For the connection to be recognized, both systems must reach the title screen before continuing to the gameplay arena.

-There are a few workarounds.
+There are a few workarounds to make this more robust.
 A better approach would be to enable the communications as soon as the system boots.
-But since this demo uses the splash screens plugin, doing so would require implementing a custom adjustment screen, which is out of the scope of this tutorial, and we wanted to showcase the asynchronous nature of the `kEventCommunicationsConnected` event.
+But since this demo uses the splash screens plugin, doing so would require implementing a custom adjustment screen, which is out of the scope of this tutorial, and we wanted to focus on the asynchronous nature of the `kEventCommunicationsConnected` event.

 ## They're talking!